rylxes/twitter-in-laravel/README.md

 ### Search

 * `getSearch()` - Returns a collection of relevant Tweets matching a specified query.
+* `getSearchByUser()` - Returns a collection of relevant user matching a specified query.
 * `getSavedSearches()` - Returns the authenticated user’s saved search queries.
 * `getSavedSearch()` - Retrieve the information for the saved search represented by the given id.
 The authenticating user must be the owner of saved search ID being requested.
 * `postSavedSearch()` - Create a new saved search for the authenticated user.
 A user may only have 25 saved searches.